William Davidson Foundation

 Foundation-Specific Insights

-Alignment with Strategic Pillars: The foundation explicitly organizes grantmaking around three themes that appear across all focus areas:
+Alignment with Strategic Pillars: The foundation explicitly organises grantmaking around three themes that appear across all focus areas:

-- Entrepreneurship and Creativity - emphasizing visionaries and risk-takers
+- Entrepreneurship and Creativity - emphasising visionaries and risk-takers

 - Gathering Spaces - communal institutions that strengthen civic bonds